ProjektAnkiBVMD/ankideckvault/HowToLink.md

 => For Larger Files on Google Drive
-(Google uses on larger files a authentication (i believe the size this happens is around 500mb~)
+(Google uses on larger files a authentication (i believe the size this happens is around 500mb~) => For this Step its important that you are logged into your gmail account and then follow the next steps!
 - you need to do two extra Steps:
   1. Open your Shared Link, like you normally would